Greek PM to meet euro leaders, seeking budget leeway

 Samaras will meet Merkel on August 24, German government spokesman Steffen Seibert told reporters.
 The dates of the other two meetings will be announced soon, a Greek official said on condition of anonymity.

-Samaras will insist he can ram through an austerity package worth about 11.5 billion euros (9.01 billion pounds) -- a key condition to continue receiving EU/IMF bailout funds and avoid default and a possible exit from the currency club.
+Samaras will insist he can ram through an austerity package worth about 11.5 billion euros ($14.2 billion) -- a key condition to continue receiving EU/IMF bailout funds and avoid default and a possible exit from the currency club.

 "Our key priority is to regain our credibility by showing our determination," the government official said.